 ...

-If the sndiod(1) is used, sio_setpar(3) will always use the correct parameters.
-If the audio(4) backend is used, sio_setpar(3) may set the device to other parameters, so the new ones must be checked with sio_getpar(3).
+As sndiod(8) is used by default, sio_setpar(3) will always use the requested parameters.
+If the user has requested direct access to the hardware, then sio_setpar(3) may configure the device to other parameters, so the new ones must be checked with sio_getpar(3).

-So the application must estimate the maximum time it will take to prepare the data and to fill the buffer and then choose a slightly larger buffer size by setting the appbufsz parameter in the sio_par structure.
+Therefore, we must estimate the maximum time it will take to prepare the data and to fill the buffer, and then choose a slightly larger buffer size by setting the appbufsz parameter in the sio_par structure.

-On a multitasking system, the delay estimation must take into account the other processes hogging the system.
-On OpenBSD a margin of around ~5-10ms seems OK.
+On a multitasking system, the delay estimate must take into account the other processes hogging the system.
+On a typical Unix-like system, a margin of around ~5-10ms seems OK.
 If the buffer size is not set, the audio subsystem will choose a reasonable value, something around 50ms.

 for (;;) {